lichongjia/Cydia-Repo-HTML-Template/README.md

 # Cydia-Repo-Template
-This is a Cydia repo template.
+This is a Cydia repo template by JianFengZhi.